nicktperez/siem-home-lab/README.md

 brew services start filebeat
 	6. Generate test logs:
 python3 scripts/generate_syslog.py
-	7. Open Kibana at:
+	7. Access Kibana at:
 http://localhost:5601

 ⸻

-📊 Dashboards & Detections
+Dashboards and Alerts

-This lab includes a Kibana dashboard to visualize SSH brute-force alerts in real time.
+A Kibana dashboard is included to visualize SSH brute-force alerts.

 Visualizations
-	•	Top Attacker IPs – top source IPs attempting brute-force SSH logins
+	•	Top Attacker IPs – displays the source IPs responsible for failed SSH login attempts.
-	•	Alerts Over Time – a time-series view of alert counts to identify spikes
+	•	Alerts Over Time – shows the frequency of brute-force attempts across a time range.

 Import Instructions
-	1. In Kibana, go to:
+	1. In Kibana, navigate to:
-Stack Management → Saved Objects → Import
+Stack Management > Saved Objects > Import
 	2. Select the file:
 dashboards/ssh_bruteforce_dashboard.ndjson
-	3. If a Data View Conflict appears:
+	3. If prompted with a Data View Conflict:
-	•	Re-associate with your existing data view for alerts-ssh-*
+	•	Associate with the data view for alerts-ssh-*
-	•	Ensure the timestamp field is @timestamp
+	•	Confirm that the timestamp field is set to @timestamp

 Usage
-	•	Navigate to Dashboard → SSH Brute-Force Alerts
+	•	Open the dashboard titled SSH Brute-Force Alerts
-	•	Adjust the time range (e.g., Last 15 minutes or Last 1 hour)
+	•	Adjust the time range (for example: Last 15 minutes or Last 1 hour)
-	•	Run the log generator again to simulate new attacks
+	•	Run the log generator to simulate new alerts
-	•	Refresh the dashboard to see alerts populate
+	•	Refresh the dashboard to observe updates

 ⸻

-🎯 Learning Objectives
+Learning Outcomes

-This project is designed to:
+This project demonstrates the following skills:
-	•	Reinforce hands-on SIEM skills
+	•	Building and managing a SIEM pipeline
-	•	Show practical log collection and parsing
+	•	Configuring log collection with Filebeat
-	•	Build detection logic for brute-force attacks
-	•	Demonstrate dashboards that highlight security threats
+	•	Writing Logstash parsing rules
+	•	Generating synthetic attack data for testing
+	•	Creating and exporting detection dashboards in Kibana

 ⸻

-📌 Notes
+Notes
-	•	This is a home lab setup for educational purposes.
+	•	This lab is intended for educational and demonstration purposes.
-	•	Dashboards and rules can be extended to detect other attacks (web logs, Windows events, etc.).
+	•	The detection pipeline can be extended to support additional log sources such as web server logs or Windows event logs.
-	•	The exported dashboard is included so others can import and view without recreating manually.
+	•	The exported Kibana dashboard is included for reproducibility.